-…But only if you sit around on your duff feeling sorry for yourself while the rest of the world passes you by.
+…But only when they sit around on their duff feeling sorry for themselves while the rest of the world passes them by.
 To be true, no positive change has been brought about, no dream has ever been realized without gumption, sweat and moxie.
 Yes, the world needs more moxie.
 Certainly, I could use a bit more moxie.
-But while my dream is to find love, I have decided that I’ve put enough effort into that lately.
+But while my dream is to find love, I’ve decided that I have put enough effort into that lately.
 I’m calling it quits for a while until, well, I find it or it finds me.
 I am adopting the mentality that only when you stop looking for something can it be discovered.
 I’m through thinking I can force love to happen.

 Being alone is my reality.
-It’s what I asked for afterall, so I have no one to blame but myself.
+It’s what I asked for after all, so I have no one to blame but myself.
 Except that, when you love someone, really love someone, you allow them to make mistakes.
 You allow yourself to make mistakes.
-In my line of work, with people who have disabilities, there is what is referred to as a “dignity of risk”.
-What this means is that we, as support staff, must allow people to make mistakes, as much as we want to try to prevent anything bad from happening to them (and thus creating more work for ourselves).
-Furthermore, we must grant people the right to change their minds.
+Through my work with individuals with disabilities I have learned the importance of granting each person the “dignity of risk”.
+What this means is that everyone is allowed to make mistakes, as much as we want to try to prevent anything bad from happening to someone we are there to support.
+Furthermore, each individual has the right to change their mind.
 Don’t we all make mistakes?
 Haven’t we all changed our minds at times?

 I can recall only one temper tantrum I had as a child in which I demolished my room, throwing toys and creating a huge mess that I later had to clean up.
 I haven’t the slightest recollection of why I was so angry, but I do remember the shame and fear I felt anticipating what my mother would say.
 I’m not sure she really tried to understand why I was so upset, just that I was wrong for the way I chose to express it.
 That was enough to deter me from expressing any emotions in front of family, certainly, which made it harder to communicate effectively with others, as well.
 What do you do with your feelings when, no matter what they are, you feel wrong for having them because you haven’t been taught that it’s natural to feel things like anger.. or even love.. without hurting and disappointing the people around you?